 Common Dropshipping Mistakes

 Dropshipping businesses offer a lot of upside for entrepreneurs.
 They're easy to scale, cheap to start, and have low overhead expenses.
 However, that doesn't mean they're fool-proof.
-Many dropshipping businesses have failed due to poor management and bad decision-making.
+Many dropshipping businesses have failed due to poor management, bad decision-making, or a missing drop shipping business plan.

 Here are the ten most common dropshipping mistakes: